compiiile/compiiile/README.md

 ## Quick start

-To make yourself an idea and quickly get started using compiiile, here are some commands that you can run in your terminal to get Compiiile running with a couple of markdown files as tests:
+To make yourself an idea and quickly get started using Compiiile, here are some commands that you can run in your terminal to get Compiiile running with a couple of markdown files as tests:

 ```bash
 mkdir test-compiiile && cd test-compiiile # creating a new folder and go into this folder